jon sebastiani: managing partner

 Brett Creamer: GENERAL MANAGER

-Creamer joined the Stompers during the 2014 season as the Director of Game Day Operations and Community Affairs before working three seasons for the Golden State Warriors in event and arena operations.
-He also gained Major League Baseball experience in the ticketing department for the Oakland Athletics before returning to the Stompers as Assistant General Manager in 2017.
+Creamer originally joined the Stompers during the 2014 season being named Director of Game Day Operations and Community Affairs.
+Following the Stompers inaugural season, Creamer joined the Golden State Warriors in their event and arena operations department for three seasons.
+Following the Warriors 2017 championship season, the Petaluma native joined the Oakland Athletics ticketing department before returning to the Stompers in 2017 as Assistant General Manager.
 The former Bowling Green State University Sport Management Graduate currently resides in his hometown of Petaluma.

 KElsey minigan: Special assistant to the Managing Partner